 The development of new houses in Nevada is still lagging.
-This directly influences the sales of large trucks, which of course is an essential source of profit for many automotive manufacturers.
+This directly influences the sales of large trucks, which, of course, are an essential source of profit for many automotive manufacturers.
 So, even with truck sales increasing quite steadily, there is no denying that an increase in new housing starts will boost the automotive industry, especially truck sales, to an even more profitable level.

 Another factor that fosters a challenge within the automotive industry relates directly to student loans.
 Young consumers, who used to be renowned for buying automobiles both during and after college, are now bombarded with student loans, with many of them choosing to pay back their loans instead of purchasing an automobile.
 And this especially applies to students who have found it difficult to secure full-time employment after graduation.

-From the year 2011 all the way through 2024, there is an expected 79 percent growth rate expected to take place on the automotive gross regional product; this will lead to it becoming an industry worth nearly $5 billion.
-This will likely result in the automotive employment industry growing by at least 19 percent.
+From the year 2011 all the way through 2024, there is an expected 79 percent growth rate in the automotive gross regional product, which will lead to it becoming an industry worth nearly $5 billion.
+This will likely result in the automotive employment industry growing by at least 19%.

 In Northeast Ohio alone, there were more than 24,000 people employed in the automotive sector.
 That number has risen by eight percent in three years.
 The automotive gross regional product has enjoyed a 15-percent gain, and predictions are continuing to look up.

 One challenge that most automotive dealerships are not facing is securing low-interest financing options for their customers.
 Leasing options are also seeing an increase.
 These behaviors are greatly contributing to the growth of the automotive industry.